-A Best Buy program gets shoppers to pay twice the list price on big-ticket items
+A Best Buy program is doubling the price of items for some customers

 Are Americans benefiting from the strong economy — aside from the rich?
 A Fed report raises questions.

 Best Buy, which has about 980 U.S. stores, offers Progressive Leasing in 45 states and plans to make the program available online this year.
 (It is not offered in Wisconsin, New Jersey, Wyoming, Vermont and Minnesota, which have strict laws on rent-to-own contracts.)
-Analysts at UBS estimate that the arrangement could generate much as $4 billion a year for Best Buy, which had $42.9 billion in revenue in 2018.
-The company reports fourth quarter earnings Thursday morning.
+Analysts at UBS estimate the arrangement could generate much as $4 billion a year for Best Buy, which had $43.6 billion in revenue last year.

 Barry said in an earnings call last year that the program was having “a positive impact” on sales, but did not provide specifics.
-Roughly 65 percent of consumers who used Progressive Leasing were new to Best Buy, or had not shopped at the company in the last year, she said.
+Roughly 65 percent of consumers who used Progressive Leasing were new to Best Buy, or had not shopped at the company in the past year, she said.

 Amanda Stevens, 40, recently used Progressive Leasing to buy a Ring doorbell, security camera and Nintendo Switch at Best Buy.
 She said she’s used the program before — to buy a refrigerator at Lowe’s and two fireplaces and a bed at Big Lots — and likes the ease of weekly payments that are automatically deducted from her bank account.
 This time, she plans to pay off her purchase using the money from her tax return.